Alex-Hyde/galacticolour/README.md

 <p>The game was created completely from scratch using JavaScript and HTML.
 The project served as a challenge for the
 team that would also aid them in improving their JavaScript skills and sharpening their knowledge of its conventions.</p>

+<p>One main goal in the development of Galacticolour was to focus extensively on the use of Objects for different entities,
+screens and buttons.
+By observing the source code, users can witness how the use of Objects, their properties and their methods make the game function.</p>

 <p>Galacticolour is heavily reliant on user mouse and keyboard input.
 The program runs in a game loop that constantly
 listens for cues in order to trigger certain events in-game.</p>